fraser-dunlop/molecular-ast/README.md

 ## Define Reactions (Typed rewrite rules that operate on any Molecule that satisfies their constraints)
 - Reductions eliminate Elements from the Molecule
 - Transmutations rearrange structures whilst keeping the Atomic makeup the same
+- Cascades compose Reductions and Transmutations into complex chemical processes

 ## Build complex Molecular AST transformations from a library of components
 - Atoms.Molecule contains generic Molecular definitions